 Use Native Lazy Loading

-Images not visible on the initial screen or lower on the page, should of course be loaded on demand.
+Images not visible on the initial screen or lower on the page, should of course be loaded lazy by adding the attribute `loading="lazy"` to the image tag:

 Client Hints enable the browser to send more detailed information about what size the image should be, relative to the viewport size, actual display size, screen resolution, and network quality.